Falmouth-Games-Academy/comp150-cpd/README.md

 In the meantime, started to work on Arduino project on the weekend.
 It's fun!
 And perhaps taking too much of my time.
 But I love having the freedom to try exactly what I want.

 My personal life is alright.
 I want to get out more and meet people.
 On that topic, I note after the lecture today that it'd be a good idea to hang out with the team for more fun stuff as well.
 We benefit a ton from knowing each other more.
 I went out with Chris and Dary Saturday--it was great fun--and I think it's good to relax, enjoy ourselves and realise we're not stalking each other's trello activity 24/7.

+## Week 3
+Another week, another plethora of Unreal errors.
+On the bright side, I implemented and demonstrated the dialogue system (before it broke again).
+Meanwhile, I've been working on my Arduino project, building its engine and everything.
+This is on top of trying to be a better Scrum msater.
+To my credit, I've been nagging everyone about the Trello boards.
+However, I have room to improve when it comes to communicating stand-up times, and managing them.

+For the second sprint, I made a new meetings register.
+I noted a register mentioned on Slack that had a lot more detail, e.g. time in and time out, than the one I was doing previously.
+I've been largely keeping good track though there have been occasions where I've forgotten to note down someone's leaving time and do it in retrospect.